Ros1n/Personal_Website_Rosin/README.md

 The MAIN function Blog page, chat page, machine learning(currently learning it) and technology tree are still not finished.
 I will uoload them as soon as I finished.

 ## License
 Feel free to clone and edit any bits of my code.
-I don't think this project has anything worth to refer, there are already many awwsome template in the world.
+I don't think this project has anything worth to refer, there are already many awsome template in the world.